 5. For Hikers And Nature Fans

-La Palma is known as the “green island” because of its pine forests.
+Dubbed La Isla Bonita, (the Pretty Island), La Palma is also known as the “green island” because of its pine forests.
 The island features another beautiful park: Caldera de Taburiente.
 The island of La Gomera is home to one of the world’s largest and best-preserved laurel forests, which can be found in the impressive Garajonay National Park.
 Something not to be missed is Jameos del Agua in Lanzarote.
 It’s a system of interconnected lava tubes created by volcanic eruptions.
 You can walk the tubes on a guided tour past an interior lake, and there is even dining and music.

 6. For Stargazers

 Because the Canaries are blessed with one of the world’s clearest night skies, they have become a popular destination for scientists as well as enthusiastic amateurs.
 If you love to have your head in the stars, there are many observation points with gigantic telescopes.
 Here are the best: La Gomera and Mirado de el Santo to observe the Milky Way, La Palma and Observatory Roque de Los Muchachos and San Borondon (a natural platform jutting out over the Atlantic Ocean), and of course, Tenerife with Las Cañadas del Teide and Mount Guajara and Mount Izaña.

 7. For Lovers Of Art, Culture, And Architecture

 It’s not just the wonders of nature that make the Canary Islands so unique; man-made works of art define a great part of the islands.
 Lanzarote is practically shaped by one artist: Cesar Manrique.
 His works are everywhere, including his house (now a museum), the above-mentioned Jameaos del Agua, and many more.